oblac/jodd-site/doc/proxetta/3+advices.md

-When *Proxetta* finds some pointcut, i.e. proxy target method on which to apply this advice, it will **replace** all `ProxyTarget` method invocations (i.e. macros) with correct bytecode.
+When *Proxetta* finds some pointcut, i.e. proxy target method on which to apply this advice, it will **replace** all `ProxyTarget` method invocations (i.e. macros) with appropriate bytecode.
 For example, `ProxyTarget.argumentsCount()` will be **replaced** by appropriate number of target method arguments.
+The macro method call is replaced by a number.

-For more complete example, if the pointcut is the method in the following class:
+To continue the example, if the pointcut is the method in the following class:

 ~~~~~ java
     public class Foo {